eliyam32/jump-flooding-voronoi/README.md

 **Author:** Renato Farias (renatomdf@gmail.com)
 **Created on:** April 13th, 2012
 **Last updated on:** June 12th, 2012
 **Purpose:** To implement the Jump Flooding algorithm and use it to generate Voronoi diagrams.
+This technique is from the paper "Jump Flooding in GPU With Applications to Voronoi Diagram and Distance Transform" [Rong 2006].

 **CPU Implementation**
 The CPU implementation is simpler by far, but very slow.